shift-elevate/clean-code/README.md

 ### OOP Anti-Patterns
 - **Switch Statements**: Replace Conditional with Polymorphism to eliminate switch statements
+- **Primitive Obsession**: Replace Primitive with Object refactoring to create rich domain models with meaningful types

 ### Dependency Problems
 - **Feature Envy**: Move Method refactoring to place methods with the data they operate on